Dems accuse GOP of failing to do homework on education funding

 Lawmakers, who convene their 2017 session Monday, this year must find billions in new funding for education in order to comply with a state Supreme Court ruling.
 The Legislature has already put more than $2 billion toward the issue since the 2012 ruling, but the biggest piece remaining is figuring out how much the state must provide for teacher salaries.

-Speaking at the annual Associated Press Legislative Preview, Sen. Majority Leader Mark Schoesler, R-Ritzville, said although the Supreme Court forced lawmakers’ hands the debate over education funding has lasted decades.
+Speaking at the annual Associated Press Legislative Preview, Sen. Majority Leader Mark Schoesler, R-Ritzville, said that although the Supreme Court forced lawmakers’ hands the debate over education funding has lasted decades.

 Most Read Stories